neos/form-yamlbuilder/README.md

 - you can adjust the CSS styling
 - you can override Handlebars templates to adjust the HTML markup of the form builder
-- you can write **new editors** which are displayed in the *editor panel*, by subclassing `TYPO3.FormBuilder.View.Editor.AbstractPropertyEditor`
+- you can write **new editors** which are displayed in the *editor panel*, by subclassing `Neos.FormBuilder.View.Editor.AbstractPropertyEditor`
-- you can write **new validator editors** which are displayed underneath the *validators* in the editor panel, by subclassing `TYPO3.FormBuilder.View.Editor.ValidatorEditor.DefaultValidatorEditor`
+- you can write **new validator editors** which are displayed underneath the *validators* in the editor panel, by subclassing `Neos.FormBuilder.View.Editor.ValidatorEditor.DefaultValidatorEditor`
 - you can write **new finisher editors** which are displayed underneath the *finishers*, in a process similar to creating new validator editors.